 Interested communities should review the community request for proposals, and submit a completed application to HeatSmartMass@MassCEC.com.
 Communities with a clear and comprehensive outreach plan, a committed volunteer team, an engaged municipality and residents interested in participating are encouraged to submit proposals.

-MassCEC will host a webinar to provide an overview of each of the technologies and answer questions on August 1, 2018 from 3:30 to 5:00PM.
-A recording of the webinar will subsequently be posted on this webpage.
-Register for the webinar.
+MassCEC hosted a webinar to provide an overview of each of the technologies and answer questions on August 1, 2018.
+A recording of the webinar can be viewed here.